Sparpreis tickets

 In Germany, last-minute train tickets from Berlin to Prague can be bought online, at ticket machines, and at station counters.
 Nonetheless, it is highly advisable to book your train tickets in advance for better availability and pricing.
 Although it is not necessary, booking early, especially during peak travel periods, can guarantee better seat availability and usually lower prices.
 By booking early and planning ahead, you can ensure a smooth and effortless journey.

-In Germany, the busiest travel times for trains from Berlin to Prague are typically during weekday rush hours, which are roughly from 7:00 AM to 9:00 AM and from 4:00 PM to 7:00 PM.
-Additionally, weekends, especially Friday evenings and Sunday afternoons, as well as holidays and school breaks, tend to see higher demand.
-It is advisable to book tickets in advance during these periods to secure a seat and possibly obtain lower prices.
+In Germany, the peak times for train travel from Berlin to Prague are generally during weekday rush hours, roughly from 7:00 AM to 9:00 AM and from 4:00 PM to 7:00 PM.
+Moreover, weekends, particularly Friday evenings and Sunday afternoons, along with holidays and school vacations, often experience increased demand.
+Booking tickets ahead of time during these periods is recommended to ensure a seat and potentially get better prices.

 For a stress-free travel experience, it is typically advised to arrive at the train station at least 20-30 minutes before your scheduled departure.
 This gives you plenty of time to find your platform, navigate through any crowds, and address any last-minute concerns like finding your seat or getting snacks.
 If you are unfamiliar with the station or it is quite large, arriving even earlier is a good idea to ensure a smooth start to your journey.